“Oh if you like that, you should totally watch Star Trek: Deep Space Nine”, said my mastermind buddy.

 How to transfer enthusiasm?

-But the basic rules are as follows:
+Well, that’s what I show my clients, but the basic rules are as follows:

 1: Be real.
 If you’re not enthusiastic about what you’re selling, you should not fake it, but find either a different product or a different market.